Moss Mania: Unveiling the Types of Aquatic Moss

 Subwassertang is heavier than water and that’s why it always stays on a tank bottom, it’s not demanding in terms of keeping and as soon as its starts to grow, it will spread all over the tank forming rather good-looking green ‘pillows’ on the tank bottom.

 The plant feels fine at quite wide temperature range.
-Subwassertang moss can grow both in a shadow and at bright light, in hard and soft water.
+Subwassertang can grow both in a shadow and at bright light, in hard and soft water.
 Provided with less favorable conditions moss grows longer (up to 3 cm), it has narrow furca (up to 5 mm) and looks less decorative.

 On the bottom of the moss structure there are rhizoids by means of which the moss sticks to stones or snags.